Halifax constable referred to restorative justice for 2020 assault on Black teen [VIDEO]

 ‘Going through hell:’ Black HRM worker speaks at panel on equity, inclusion in workplace

-SOURCE: Halifax Examiner A worker and advocate who took part in a rally in December in support of Black Halifax Regional Municipality (HRM) workers joined a public discussion on inclusion and equity […]
+SOURCE: Halifax Examiner A worker and advocate who took part in a rally in December in support of Black Halifax Regional Municipality (HRM) workers joined a public discussion on inclusion and equity in the workplace where they said they are “going through hell” with workplace racism.
+Raymond Sheppard and the worker, who the Halifax Examiner is not […]

 ‘Mission accomplished:’ home of Nova Scotia’s first Black doctor gets heritage designation

 Halifax regional council voted unanimously Tuesday to designate the former home and clinic of the late Dr. Clement Ligoure, the province’s first Black doctor, an official heritage property.
-Earlier Tuesday […]
+Earlier Tuesday morning, prior to the vote, a rally was held outside City Hall in support of preserving the property.
+The rally was co-organized by members of […]

 Community land trusts could mean more affordable housing for Preston, advocates say